 The film opens with a warning that we’re watching footage of an unknown origin that might contain real footage and absolving the distributors of all blame for these possibly real murders.
 This doesn’t mean that Death Cast is a traditional found footage film though.
 It has been edited, a soundtrack added, etc. Is found finished footage a term?
 If it is, that’s what Death Cast is claiming to be.

-After a bit of audition and behind the scenes footage the film’s cast Gabe (Andrés Erickson, Dopesick), Tiffany (Lacy Hartselle, The Alpha Test, Ouija Craft), Mallory (Hedy Nasser), BG (Marvin Laviolette, Crazy Lake), Stefanie (Danielle Stratton, Mind Heist), and Elway (Kyle Swanson) are dropped off in the woods to begin the shoot.
+After a bit of audition and behind-the-scenes footage the film’s cast Gabe (Andrés Erickson, Dopesick), Tiffany (Lacy Hartselle, The Alpha Test, The OctoGames), Mallory (Hedy Nasser), BG (Marvin Laviolette, Crazy Lake), Stefanie (Danielle Stratton, Mind Heist), and Elway (Kyle Swanson) are dropped off in the woods to begin the shoot.
 Instead, someone begins shooting at them with a bow and arrow.

 There’s an interesting scene shortly after the first pair of deaths when we see a man, face pixelated out and voice distorted being coerced into signing a contract to carry out “any and all orders received”.
 Yes, he’s the killer, or rather one of them.
 And while the scene is creepy, shot in an almost documentary style black and white, who puts a contract for multiple murders into writing let alone film the signing of it?

 My other complaint with Death Cast is that it all takes place in one day, so all of it takes place in the bright Florida sunlight.
 While this certainly makes for easier, and cheaper, shooting it robs the film of the suspense of not knowing what’s out there in the dark.
 And creates a couple of scenes where the killer seems to appear by magic in the middle of an open space.
 Considering the killers are dressed in black robes, this seems like a badly missed opportunity.